-In this example you can edit your motion detection area as well as threshold and sensitivity options and save that as the area of detection (note that some cameras have their sensitivity option in the camera edit menu).
+In this example you can edit your motion detection area as well as threshold and sensitivity options and save that as the area of detection, some cameras will only have a sensitivity option with low/medium/high to select from.
 Click the x button to close this window and go back to your multi-view.

 Of course you have all the filtering at your disposal along with playback controls right in the camera list as well:

 In addition to the download option in the camera window shown above, when you select the drop-down menu you will find another Download option which lets you select up to an hour range.
 For Business Accounts you will also see a Timelapse option: